Mtillmann/jogdial/README.md

     event.target.degree    {number}     Current degree of circle in clock angle.

 #### Triggering
-You can change the angle of JogDial element by passing the number value to 'angle' function.
+You can change the angle of JogDialORiginal element by passing the number value to 'angle' function.

-    var dial = JogDial(el, {debug: true});
+    var dial = JogDialORiginal(el, {debug: true});
     dial.angle(45);
-    // This will change the JogDial degree to 45.
+    // This will change the JogDialORiginal degree to 45.

 ## Copyright